jhppack/BERA_longitudinal_data/README.md

 ## Overview

-This project extends the original Bayesian ERA model (Park et al., 2019) to handle longitudinal data structures.
+This project extends the original Bayesian ERA model (Choi et al., 2019) to handle longitudinal data structures.
 The model is designed to analyze relationships between high-dimensional predictors and multiple outcomes over time, featuring:

 * **Time-varying intercepts** to capture temporal trends.
 * **Time-invariant regression coefficients** for component stability.